Meet the Team

 Dr. Jennifer Bruce, Associate Director

 After completing her PhD in School/Applied Child Psychology at McGill University, Jennifer worked in several schools as a School Psychologist in Quebec and Ontario.
 She completed psycho-educational evaluations, and consulted with teachers and parents on issues related to child and youth mental health, learning disabilities, behavioural difficulties, and other childhood disorders.
 Jennifer has a passion for understanding child development, child and youth mental health, child welfare and systemic factors in order to better support children and families.
 Jennifer has been with Nairn Family Homes since November of 2019.
 Jennifer Bruce is the Associate Director at Nairn Family Homes.

 Doug completed a Bachelor's degree in Social Work at King's University College at Western University in 1990.
 He spent the first five years of his career in child protection with high risk families at Sarnia Lambton Children's Aid Society.
 Doug has a passion for and has spent his entire career learning to best serve and equip foster families to meet the needs of children.
-Doug has been with Nairn Family Homes since 1995 and is the Regional Director of the London-West Division.
+Doug has been with Nairn Family Homes since 1995 and is our Treatment Coordinator.

 Beth Reiber, Office Administrator

 Although Beth’s history with Nairn Family Homes began in the 1970’s when her parents were recruited as foster parents, she began working for Nairn in 1995.
 Having worked in retail for a few years, the opportunity to work for Nairn provided Beth with the chance to integrate her B.A. in Psychology with her desire to serve others.
 It also made for a smooth transition to working full time as her son began school.
 She has taken on several roles while at Nairn, but has held the position of Office Administrator since 2001.